-Figure 47: Adjacent Properties with Airborne Magnetics - Tilt Derivative grade of 5.5% (Denison website).
-Cameco Corporation has two deposits in NTS 64L, and is currently beginning production out of their Eagle Point Uranium deposit, located 14 km south of the Red Willow claims, which has estimated reserves of approximately 24.0 million pounds of U_3O_8 (Cameco website).
-The Rabbit Lake open pit, Collins Bay A-, B- and D-zones as well as Eagle Point underground mine, located 18 km south of the Red Willow claims, have been mined out with a total production of 186.3 million pounds of U_3O_8 .
+Some occurrences of unconformity-type uranium showings surround the Red Willow claims (Figure 47).
+The Midwest Mine, owned by COGEMA Resources Inc. (69.16%), Denison Mines Ltd. (25.17%), and OURD (Canada) Co.
+Ltd. (5.6%), is located 28 km southwest of the Red Willow claims.
+It has 35 million pounds of U3O8 with an average grade of 5.5% (Denison website).
+Cameco Corporation has two deposits in NTS 64L, and is currently beginning production out of their Eagle Point Uranium deposit, located 14 km south of the Red Willow claims, which has 38.6 million pounds of indicated reserves and 33.7 million pounds of inferred resources.
+The Rabbit Lake open pit, Collins Bay A-, B- and D-zones as well as Eagle Point underground mine, located 18 km south of the Red Willow claims, have been mined out with a total production of 202 million pounds of U3O8 (CamecoNorth website).

 Areva Resources Canada Inc. currently holds three mineral permits contiguous with the south-western property boundary of Red Willow property and were staked in 1974.
 The McClean Lake mine is located 20 km southwest of the Red Willow claims and is owned by Areva Resouces Canada Inc. (70%), Denson Energy Inc. (22.5%) and OURD Canada Co.Ltd.
 (7.5%).
 Open pit mining at McClean Lake began with the JEB orebody in 1995 and was followed by mining of the Sue C, A, E and B orebodies.
 To date almost 50 million pounds of U3O8 have been produced at McClean Lake.
 (Areva website).
-Exploration drilling by Areva and Denison has produced mineralized intercepts close to the Red Willow property boundary including Moonlight (2.1% U3O8 over 1.5 m), Lasoy (0.23% eU3O8 over 2.0 m), Burnt Island (0.38% eU3O8 over 2.0 m within basement rocks) and Tooth Lake (0.22% eU3O8 over 0.1m).
+Exploration drilling by Areva and Denison has produced mineralized intercepts close to the Red Willow property boundary including Moonlight (2.1% U3O8 over 1.5 m), Lasoy (0.23% eU3O8 over 2.0 m), Burnt Island (0.38% eU3O8 over 2.0 m within basement rocks) and Tooth Lake (0.22% eU3O8 over 0.1m) (from Saskatchewan Mineral Assessment Database - SMAD).

 The west border of Red Willow is adjacent to Denison Mines' Turkey Lake property.
-Thirteen diamond drill holes were drilled into the conductor with holes returning 0.065% and 0.16% U_3O_8 .
+Thirteen diamond drill holes were drilled into the conductor with holes returning 0.065% and 0.16% U3O8 (SMAD).